-Not Fake News: Fake IRS Agents are Targeting You
+Not Fake News: Fake IRS Agents are Calling You

 Tip of the Day.
 The IRS Doesn’t Make Phone Calls.

 Every time tax season rolls around, so does tax-scam season.

 In 2016, a common scam was for online thieves, pretending to be agents of the Internal Revenue Service (IRS), to send emails to U.S. tax-paying citizens and demanding payments.

 In 2017, scammers once again turn to direct telephone calls to trick people into believing they owe money to the IRS.
 Many of these bogus calls target seniors, who may be:

 - less likely to be aware of the scam

 - more trusting of people and government in general

 - more susceptible to scare tactics